-If your child is having trouble breathing at night, he would tell you, right?
+If your child is struggling to breathe at night, he would tell you, right?
 Yes–if he could.

 But he can’t tell you if he doesn’t know.
 And if he is part of the 11% of kids who are having trouble breathing at night because of a sleep-related breathing problem, he simply doesn’t know.

 But he is showing signs.

 So why are these 11% of kids not getting the help they need?
 Because many parents simply don’t know the signs.
 And the unfortunate fact is that many pediatricians don’t know the signs, either.

 This is a grave problem because these kids never get the help they need.
 And they desperately need help to avoid the devastation of this sleep-related breathing problem called “Pediatric Sleep-disordered Breathing” (PSDB).
 It is a serious problem that affects a child in every way:

 - physical health,